chance2021/devopsdaydayup/010-MinikubeGrafanaPrometheusMonitoring/README.md

 ## <a name="project_steps">Project Steps</a>
 ## 1. Start Minikube
 You can install the **Minikube** by following the instruction in the [Minikube official website](https://minikube.sigs.k8s.io/docs/start/).
-Once it is installed, start the minikube by running below command:
+Once it is installed, start the Minikube by running below command:
 ```
 minikube start
 minikube status